Châtelain | Founder | Director

 Application consultations | Artist Bio and CV assistance

 Asia Stewart is a Brooklyn-based performance artist, writing instructor, and application consultant.
+Asia is available on a freelance basis.

 Stewart is certainly no stranger to the demanding process of completing grant and art residency applications and now uses the strategies she has learned in her own career to help other artists improve their writing and editing skills.
 Stewart first formally began working as a writing instructor while studying at Harvard University and the University of Cambridge and now has over five years of tutoring experience.
 She finds it particularly rewarding to help artists and creatives develop ways to express themselves clearly through their biographies and artist statements.
 Her students have successfully received a number of fellowships and gained admission to MA programs at universities that include UC Berkeley, Columbia University, New York University, and the Center for Curatorial Studies at Bard College.